Interested in a PhD in Astrophysics for October 2018 entry?

 Come along to an open day to find out more about us.

-Interviews will be held on 8 and 9 March 2017 with offers made shortly after, (if you know that you will have difficulty with these interview dates please let us know as soon as possible).
+Interviews will be held on 19 and 20 March 2018 (note change of dates) with offers made shortly after, (if you know that you will have difficulty with these interview dates please let us know as soon as possible).

 If you are an overseas candidate who would need funding please contact us asap as many deadlines for funding are early.
 This is particularly true for the Imperial College President's PhD Scholarships.
 If you are interested in applying for one of these please contact us as soon as possible.

 Applications must be made online via the Postgraduate Prospectus.
 You are strongly encouraged to contact our staff members to discuss potential projects before making your application.
 For further information please see frequently asked questions.
 Find out more about the application process.

 A PhD normally takes 3.5 years to complete.
 We accept around 3-4 PhD students each year, mainly funded by STFC.
 Please see the STFC website to check your eligibility for these.

 Information for current PhD students

 Postgraduate lectures for the academic year 2014/15 will start in January 2015.
 These will consist of a series of 6-unit lectures that aim to provide an introduction to a number of contemporary topics in astrophysics.
 The programme for this year will be posted on this page nearer the time.